HarryBryant99/Verification-of-Z3-RUP-Proofs-in-Coq-Rocq-and-Agda/README.md

 Download the files in
 [link](agdaCode/html/)
-to your local directory
+to your local directory.
 Then load from there
 	rup.loadAllRup.html
-which loads the files of the Rup checker in sequence
+which loads the files of the Rup checker in sequence.